JoBergs/risse/README.md

 * starter script
 * IBM cloud API interface
 * experiment with parameters in risse/risse/settings.py for more parallel requests
+* extend for more scrapers
+* ' ' to '-' for Linux in paths

 ## Installation (Linux)